BruceSherwood/vpython-wx/DEVELOP.md

 ---

 VPython consists of a number of components with distinct licenses.
-*The Visual Library* is a simple, but custom, attribution license.
+*The Visual Library* uses a simple, but custom, attribution license.
 *The Polygon Library* contains two licenses: the *Lesser Gnu Public Library (LGPL)* of an unspecified version and an additional license for the incorporated *Generic Polygon Library* which prohibits commericial use without an additional license.
-The *num_util.\** files use the derivative *Boost Software License* while *site-packages/visual_common/shapes.py* is released under the *Blender Artistic License* which requires some documentation of changes.  *NumPy* uses the attribution *NumPy License*.
+The *num_util.\** files use the derivative *Boost Software License* while *site-packages/visual_common/shapes.py* is released under the *Blender Artistic License* which requires some documentation of changes.
+*NumPy* uses the attribution *NumPy License*.
 There are likely other licenses lurking about as well.

 In short, it should be fine to use for non-commerical use.